 It would be helpful to learn some basic accounting concepts before you try to learn the specifics of accounting for small business.

 There are a few "rules" for this process.
 These rules are called Generally Accepted Accounting Principles, or G.A.A.P. (pronounced "gap").
 These accounting principles are supposed to keep all accounting information useful and relevant.
 And to keep businesses from "fudging" or playing with the numbers.
 Not to say that never happens...

 We're talking about basic accounting concepts here.
 I don't want to confuse you with a lot of Accounting textbook concepts and processes.
 After all, most if not all of you will be using accounting software, which does most of the background work for you.
-So you don't have to know debits from credits or the old assets=liabilities+capital, although I may address some of that in another section, for those of you that want to know.
+I will be addressing debits and credits and the old assets=liabilities+capital, at some point in another section, for those of you that want to know.

 One of the basic accounting concepts you need to know about is the Accounting Cycle.
 You've heard of the Circle of Life?
 Well, think of this as the Circle of Accounting.

 Every event, like paying a bill, leads to a transaction, in this example a check.